core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 in particular for serving cached responses, as long as this introduces no new errors to the client.

+## Short-Uri-Path encoding

+The Option Value contents of this option are encoded in CBOR {{RFC8949}}.
+Only two CBOR encodings are currently allowed.

+It may be a CBOR positive integer (Major Type 0).
+This accomodates values from 0 to 2^(64)-1.

+The first instance of this option always contains an integer, indexed into the Registry defined in {{registry}}

+Subsequent instances of this option will contain either another positive integer or a definite-length CBOR string.

+It is not an encoding error if the Option Length implies that there are more bytes present in the option value than the first CBOR value requires.
+This shall be understood to be a CBOR Sequence {{?RFC8742}}, and it's use is reserved for future expansion.

+When an integer, the first option definition determines if it's an index into a option-specific registry, or a repeated index into the Registry contained in this document.

 ## Interaction with other options {#interactions}

 The option is mutually exclusive with the Uri-Path option.